 Your cover letter not only complements your resume but offers an introduction to the recruiter of who you are.
 A strong cover letter will entice the recruiter to delve further into examining your resume.
-Today (2017), it is essential that your job application includes a cover letter.
+Today, it’s essential that your job application includes a cover letter.

 This is a mistake that could cost you an interview.
-An article published by Workforce Magazine (2012), detailed that applicants should customize their cover letters and address it to the appropriate person along with including the keywords posted in the job description.
+An article published by Workforce Magazine, detailed that applicants should customize their cover letters and address it to the appropriate person along with including the keywords posted in the job description.
 These are the cover letters that will get noticed.

 Recruiters Seek Reasons NOT to Advance a Candidate

 Not having a tailored cover letter ranks high on the list of reasons for passing on a candidate.
-Moneybox (2017) recently published an article where a hiring manager reviewed 500 cover letters and stated that “It is not uncommon for me to get 100 applications for one spot, so I’m constantly looking for reasons NOT to advance a candidate to the interview round.
+Moneybox published an article where a hiring manager reviewed 500 cover letters and stated that “It is not uncommon for me to get 100 applications for one spot, so I’m constantly looking for reasons NOT to advance a candidate to the interview round.
 Writing a good cover letter is your best shot at getting noticed.
 If I hate a cover letter, I won’t even look at the resume.”

-What all of this means that a tailored cover letter specifically addressed to the decision-maker is crucial for all applicants.
+What all of this means is that a tailored cover letter specifically addressed to the decision-maker is crucial for all applicants.
 This will instantly separate the candidates who’ve taken the time to research the company versus those who are generically applying to numerous positions.

 You need to treat each application as if it were the only company you are considering.